-A library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations by making them less verbose.
-Use its API where beneficial and keep using JdbcTemplate/JdbcClient for all other functionality.
+A library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations and relationship queries by making them less verbose.
+Use it as needed and keep using JdbcTemplate/JdbcClient for other functionality.

-Just by annotating the models you would use with JdbcTemplate/JdbcClient, you get single-line CRUD and will be able to use Spring's row mappers like BeanPropertyRowMapper and SimplePropertyRowMapper etc for certain custom queries, avoiding writing custom row mappers.
+Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD and a fluent API to populate relationships from your custom queries.

 @Table(name="product")